IulianGabriel/Angelic-Foods/README.md

-<h1 align="center">Angelic Food</h1>
+<h1 align="center">Simple Weight Tracker</h1>
 <p align="center">
-  <a href="https://angelic-foods.vercel.app/" style="display:inline-block;">Live App</a>
+  <a href="dv97q6iy95j7q.cloudfront.net" style="display:inline-block;">Live App</a>
 </p>
-  <p align="center"> ~It takes around a minute for the backend server to start.~ </p>

 ## Overview
-Angelic Food is a full-stack web application designed for ordering food online.
-Users can browse through various categories like pizza, meals, burgers, and desserts, add items to their cart, and proceed to checkout.
-The application features a smooth and intuitive user interface to enhance the ordering experience.
+**Simple Weight Tracker** is a web application designed for tracking weight records over time.
+Users can view their weight history displayed on a dynamic graph, including the highest, current, and lowest weights recorded.
+The application provides an intuitive and straightforward interface for adding, updating, and deleting weight records.

 ## Features
-- **Category Browsing:** Users can explore different food categories including pizza, meals, burgers, and desserts.
-- **Price Filter:** Users can sort items by price, either from low to high or high to low, to easily find options within their budget.
-- **Add to Cart:** Simple functionality for adding food items to the cart.
-- **Checkout:** Secure and efficient checkout process.
+- **Weight Visualization:** View weight progress on a graph for a clear historical perspective.
+- **Highest, Current, and Lowest Indicators:** Displays the highest, most recent, and lowest recorded weights for easy reference.
+- **Add/Update/Delete Records:** Flexible functionality to add new records, modify existing ones, or delete entries.
+- **Fully Responsive:** The app is designed to deliver an optimized experience across both mobile and desktop devices.

 ## Technologies Used

 ### Frontend
-- **React:** A JavaScript library for building user interfaces.
+- **React with TypeScript:** A powerful framework and typed language for building dynamic user interfaces.
-- **React Router:** For handling routing in the application.
-- **React Multi Carousel:** For creating responsive carousels.
+- **Vite:** Fast and lightweight build tool for optimized development.
+- **Used chart from nivo.rocks** Used for creating responsive and interactive charts to visualize weight data.
 - **React Spinners:** For adding loading spinners to enhance user experience.
 - **React Icons:** Provides a vast collection of icons to improve visual appeal.

+### Middleware
+- **GraphQL with Apollo Server:** Provides a structured and efficient API layer for the frontend to communicate with the backend.
+-
 ### Backend
 - **Node.js:** A JavaScript runtime for building the backend server.
-- **Fastify:** A fast and low overhead web framework for Node.js.
+- **Express:** A web framework for Node.js, used to set up the backend server.
 - **MongoDB:** A NoSQL database for storing application data.
 - **CORS:** Middleware for enabling Cross-Origin Resource Sharing.
 - **DOTENV:** For managing environment variables.